 which is valid for full propagators as a consequence of the KMS condition\cite{Carrington:1996rx}.
 In the above equation, $n_B$ is the Bose-Einstein distribution function and the four-momentum $P\equiv(p_0,{\bf p})$.
 Although only the static forms of the propagators are required in the Fourier transform, one still need to know the $p_0$-dependent propagators $D_{R}(P)$ and $D_{A}(P)$ in order to compute $D_F(p_0=0,{\bf p})$ through Eq.~(\ref{Rela}).
 To make it more clear, we consider the distribution function $n_B$ of on-shell thermal gluons in small $p_0$ limit

-which indicates that the leading contribution from $D_{R}(P)-D_{A}(P)$ should be linear in $p_0$ in order to have a non-zero and finite symmetric propagator at static limit.
+which indicates that the leading contribution from $D_{R}(P)-D_{A}(P)$ should be linear in $p_0$ in order to have a nonzero and finite symmetric propagator at static limit.
 In fact, for the perturbative terms, we have\cite{Dumitru:2009fy}

 where $\Pi_{R/A}(P)$ is (the temporal component of) the retarded/advanced gluon self-energy at leading order.
-Perform a Taylor expansion assuming $p_0\rightarrow 0$, it is straightforward to show
+Performing a Taylor expansion assuming $p_0\rightarrow 0$, it is straightforward to show

 Together with Eqs.~(\ref{Rela}) and (\ref{dis}), one can get the symmetric propagator $D^{{\rm p}}_F(p_0=0,{\bf p})$ whose Fourier transform determines $\mathrm{Im}\,V^{\rm p}$ as already calculated in Eq.~(\ref{Vpim}).